THE ABSOLUTE BEST PLACES TO ELOPE IN CALIFORNIA

 WHERE TO STAY - You'll find no shortage of charming inns along Highway One.
 The town of Big Sur itself has numerous hotel and cabin options as well as campgrounds.

 Here's one off the beaten path.
-It's one of the most stunning desert landscapes California has to offer yet few people know it exists.
+Red Rock Canyon is one of the most stunning desert landscapes California has to offer yet few people know it exists.
 The park features towering cliffs with a stunning display of vivid colors and unique formations.
 Each canyon in the park is different and beckons to be explored.
 There are even Joshua Trees.

 WHEN TO VISIT - As with most desert locations in California, It's best to avoid the summer months when possible.
 Spring and Fall are ideal.